 Commitment to Diversity

-Older minority students have also helped ease the assimilation of new students by serving as peer advisers.
+Older underrepresented students have also helped ease the assimilation of new students by serving as peer advisers.
 While social, cultural, and recreational events help bring upperclass students and new students together, the older students also provide a support network and share tips on preparing for the major clinical rotations and the National Residency Match.
 Students also serve on the various Admissions sub-committees.

-of the best people committed to leadership in alleviating human suffering caused by disease
+To create and nurture a diverse community of the best people committed to leadership in alleviating human suffering caused by disease